opencadc/storage-inventory/tantar/README.md

 The _buckets_ value indicates a subset of inventory database and back end storage to validate.
 This uses the Artifact.storageLocation.storageBucket values so the exact usage and behaviour depends on the StorageAdapter being used for the site.
-There are several kinds of buckets in use: some StorageAdapter(s) use BucketType.HEX and one can prefix the hex string to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range).
-A StorageAdapter using BucketType.PLAIN has named buckets that are used as-is.
-A StorageAdapter using BucketType.NONE leaves Artifact.storageLocation.storageBucket null; the _buckets_ value in this case optional (ignored).
+There are several kinds of buckets in use:
+- BucketType.HEX: one can prefix the hex string to denote fewer but larger buckets (e.g. bucket prefix "0" denotes ~1/16 of the storage locations; the prefix range "0-f" denotes the entire storage range)
+- BucketType.PLAIN has opaque named buckets that are used as-is
+- BucketType.NONE leaves Artifact.storageLocation.storageBucket null; the _buckets_ value is optional/ignored
+- BucketType.PATH uses storage locations with relative path structure and put some or all of the path in the Artifact.storageLocation.storageBucket; the _buckets_ config can specify partial path prefix (without leading '/' so select a subset of the underlying storage space; the _buckets_ value is optional but used if specified

 The _StorageAdapter_ is a plugin implementation to support the back end storage system.
 These are implemented in separate libraries; each available implementation is in a library named cadc-storage-adapter-{impl} and the fully qualified class name to use is documented